uvic-aero/uvic-aero.github.io/README.md

 This page should be seen as a table of contents for the documentation.

+## About AERO
+To find out information about AERO and related things, visit the ["About" section](about/about.md).

 ## Sub-Teams
 The following are entry-point links for the various sub-teams.